 Pregnancy is beautiful and scary, but those two feelings can coexist.
 I didn’t know motherhood would make me a warrior, and I’m really proud and excited for the version of myself that’s going to come into this world once my son Wesley is born.

-My husband, Jordan, and I are expecting a son in February 2023, and I’m planning to deliver at Our Lady of Lourdes Women’s & Children’s Hospital.
+My husband, Jordan, and I welcomed our son on January 27, 2023.
+He was born at Our Lady of Lourdes Women’s & Children’s Hospital.

 First Trimester Hiccups & Triumphs